 The purpose is to protect the men and women serving in the U S military from having a court judgment entered against them without first receiving notice of the lawsuit and a chance to defend themselves.

-The Affidavit of Non Military Service must be signed before a notary by the plaintiff (or plaintiff's agent) and must be filed with the clerk of court before a final judgment will be entered against the tenant.
+The Affidavit of Non Military Service must be signed before a notary by the plaintiff (or plaintiff's agent) and must be filed with the clerk of court before a final judgment will be entered against the tenant or occupant.

 Copyright © 2018 Law Office of Christophe Fiori, PLLC Office Tampa: